httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 Digest fields may expose details of encrypted payload when the checksum is computed on the unencrypted data.
-For example, the use of the "id-sha-256" digest-algorithm in conjunction with the encrypted content-coding {{?RFC8188}}.

 The checksum of an encrypted payload can change between different messages depending on the encryption algorithm used; in those cases its value could not be used to provide